-Root Word - a basic word to which affixes (prefixes and suffixes) are added is called a root word because it forms the basis of a new word.
+Root Word A basic word to which affixes (prefixes and suffixes) are added is called a root word because it forms the basis of a new word.

-Schwa - a non-distinct 'lazy' vowel found in unstressed syllables in English (ie. pencil- pencol, alone - ulone).
+Schwa a non-distinct 'lazy' vowel found in unstressed syllables in English. (ie. pencil- pencol, alone - ulone)

-Segment - the ability to break down words into individual sounds.
-Silent Letters
+Segment the ability to break down words into individual sounds.

-- can distinguish between homophones, e.g. in/inn; be/bee; lent/leant. - may give an insight into the meaning or origin of a word 'vineyard' suggests vines versus the phonetic 'vinyard' - help show long vowels 'rid/ride' - help show 'hard' versus 'soft' consonants 'guest/gest'. - connect different forms of the same word 'resign/resignation'
+Silent Letters Silent letters can distinguish between homophones, e.g. in/inn; be/bee; lent/leant.

-Sound Boxes (Elkonin) - to blend sounds in a word without pausing between the letters or segment sounds into separate phonemes.
+Silent letters may give an insight into the meaning or origin of a word, ex. vineyard suggests vines more than the phonetic 'vinyard' would.
+Silent letters help to show long vowels ex. rid/rīde Silent letters help to show 'hard' consonants ex. guest/gest They can help to connect different forms of the same word eg. resign/resignation.

-Substitute - to replace a vowel or a consonant to make a new word.
+Sound Boxes (Elkonin) to blend sounds in a word without pausing between the letters or segment sounds into separate phonemes.
+Substitute to replace a vowel or a consonant to make a new word.

-Suffix - a morpheme added to a root or base word, that often changes the word's part of speech and that modifies its meaning.
+Suffix a morpheme added to a root or base word, that often changes the word's part of speech and that modifies its meaning.

-Syllable - a unit of pronunciation within a word that is organized around a vowel.
+Syllable a unit of pronunciation within a word that is organized around a vowel.

-Temporary Spelling - spontaneous and self-directed attempts to represent words in print.
+Temporary Spelling spontaneous and self-directed attempts to represent words in print.
 The emerging spellings demonstrate what the child knows about the sounds in words, along with how he or she thinks letters represent these sounds.